 All our "Full Check" reports now include a FREE car valuation that tells you the value of your car in Excellent, Fair or Poor condition, estimated using a car value calculator.
 Alternatively, you can get the car valuation on its own by simply entering your reg in the menu above, where it says 'Enter reg' and selecting "Valuation" on the proceeding page.
 This is really helpful if you’re trying to sell your car and are unsure of how much to ask.

-To make it as useful as possible, we have split it into two categories, "Private" and "Trade-in'".
+We regularly get asked the same question, "is it worth trading in my car?".
+To make it as useful as possible, we have split it into two categories, "Private" value and "Trade-in" value.
 For anyone trying to determine what the price of a car should be, either in the UK or Ireland, on the private market or looking for an indication as what it should be worth as part exchange at your local dealer, MotorCheck is the place to look!
 All you need is the car's registration and we’ll tell you what your car is worth.

 Whether it’s a used car that you’ve had for years, or you like to trade up every year or two, knowing the value of your car is essential in ensuring you get the best deal.